Early Coinbase backer Garry Tan is keeping the “vast majority” of his shares because of this deal – TechCrunch

 A week after the cryptocurrency exchange Coinbase staged a direct listing, much of the focus remains on the wealth that the listing generated for executives at the company, its board members, and its private investors.
 Citing data from Capital Market Laboratories, Cointelegraph on Monday noted, for example, that 12,965,079 shares worth close to $5 billion at the time had been sold by insiders by the close of stock market on Friday.

 One early investor who sold some of those shares is Garry Tan of the venture firm Initialized Capital.
-Tan worked previously as a partner with Y Combinator, where he ensured he helped ensure that Coinbase was accepted into the program and he remained the primary contact of founder and CEO Brian Armstrong, backing Armstrong three more times with seed checks after launching Initialized Capital with two other YC alums: Alexis Ohanian and Harjeet Taggar.
+Tan worked previously as a partner with Y Combinator, where he helped ensure that Coinbase was accepted into the program and he remained the primary contact for founder and CEO Brian Armstrong, backing Armstrong three more times with seed checks after launching Initialized Capital with two other YC alums: Alexis Ohanian and Harjeet Taggar.
 Before the listing, Initialized still owned .08% of Coinbase, which currently boasts a market cap of $64 billion.

 We talked with Tan late last week, who spoke candidly about the event and its impact on him personally.
 Tan also gave a fairly specific reason why he’s holding on to the “vast majority” of his stake for the foreseeable future.
-You can hear our conversation here; you can also check out excerpts from that discussion below.
+You can hear our longer conversation here; we’re also featuring excerpts from that discussion below.

 TC: What year was that when you wrote that first check to Coinbase [on behalf of Y Combinator]?